dennislee22/dennislee22.github.io/docs/cdppvc/prerequisites.md

 - A stable connectivity to internet is required during installation.

 ---

+   Next Step
+   {: .label .label-blue }
-After preparing the abovementioned prerequisites, proceed to check out the steps to install Cloudera Manager in the subsequent [subtopic]({{ site.baseurl }}{% link docs/cdppvc/cm.md %}).
+- After preparing the abovementioned prerequisites, proceed to check out the steps to install Cloudera Manager in the subsequent [subtopic]({{ site.baseurl }}{% link docs/cdppvc/cm.md %}).